-I am the author of Awaiting Their Feast: Latinx Food Workers and Activism from World War II to COVID-19 (UNC Press, 2025), which traces how the United States’ dual appetite for Latinx food and Latinx food labor evolved from World War II to COVID.
+I am the author of the new book Awaiting Their Feast: Latinx Food Workers and Activism from World War II to COVID-19 (UNC Press, 2025), which traces how the United States’ tandem appetite for Latinx food and Latinx food labor evolved from World War II to COVID.
 My award-winning first book, Grounds for Dreaming: Mexican Americans, Mexican Immigrants, and the California Farmworker Movement (Yale University Press, 2016), analyzed the historical relationships between Mexican Americans, braceros, and undocumented immigrants in their struggles for civil and labor rights in California’s Salinas Valley.
-I am also co-editor of The Academic’s Handbook (Duke University Press, 2020).
+I am also co-editor of the revised edition of The Academic’s Handbook (Duke University Press, 2020).

-I have received fellowships for my research and writing from the Russell Sage Foundation, the Rockefeller Foundation’s Bellagio Center in Italy, the Huntington Library, the Beinecke Library, and the Ford Foundation.
-In my free time I enjoy traveling, running, kayaking, and photography.
+I have received fellowships for my research and writing from the Russell Sage Foundation, the Rockefeller Foundation’s Bellagio Center in Italy, the Huntington Library, the Beinecke Library at Yale, and the Ford Foundation.
+In my free time I enjoy traveling, kayaking, running, and photography.

 Contact Me

 Email me!
-I have just been named an Organization of American Historians Distinguished Lecturer for 2023-2026, and can be booked for a talk or event through the OAH.
+I am serving as an Organization of American Historians Distinguished Lecturer until 2026, and can be booked for a talk or event through the OAH.

 Photo: Ananda Shorey